On the possible role of superheavy particles in the early Universe: Model and Numerical Estimates

-Baryon charge nonconservation with CP -- nonconservation in full analogy with the $K^0 $ -- meson theory with nonconserved hypercharge and CP -- nonconservation leads to the effective Hamiltonian of the decaying $X, \bar{X} $ -- mesons with nonhermitean matrix.
+Now let us construct the model which can give: \ a) short living $X$-particles decay in time $\tau_q < t_X $ (more wishful is $\tau_q \sim t_C \approx 10^{-38} - 10^{-35} $\,sec, i.e. Compton time for $X$-particles) \ b) long living particles decay with $\tau_l \approx t_X $.
+Baryon charge nonconservation with $CP$-nonconservation in full analogy with the $K^0$-meson theory with nonconserved hypercharge and $CP$-nonconservation leads to the effective Hamiltonian of the decaying $X, \bar{X}$ - particles with nonhermitean matrix.